My name is Alejandra Monge. I’m a senior who is double majoring in anthropology and visual art.

 I’m not one to make my art public by posting on social media or even just showing something I made to a friend.
-Admittedly, this is because I feel vulnerable and I’m afraid of judgement.
-My art is very personal because my work is who I am.
+Admittedly, this is because I feel vulnerable and I’m afraid of judgment.
+My art is very personal because it represents who I am.

 I believe that reaching out to collaborate with those in The Base has helped me grow as an artist and learn about my strengths and weaknesses.

 The Base is a special place on campus that encourages positive change, inclusivity and community.
 These values mirror my own and align with my character.
 Art is a form of power.
 This mural not only serves to represent the values of The Base but also provides a point of reflection and reminder of its mission.